Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Numerical Simulations

 We further investigate the convergence behavior of FMS by plotting the estimation error over iterations for each regularization strategy.
 We follow the settings of \( d \) and \( d_{\mathrm{out}} \) from Experiment 2, but fix the number of inliers at 100 and outliers at 30.
 The algorithm is initialized using the PCA subspace as in Experiment 1, or the orthogonal subspace as in Experiment 2.

-The left display of Figure~\ref{fig:exp3} shows that dynamic regularization achieves the lowest estimation error, continuously decreasing until it reaches machine precision.
-The rate of convergence is slightly slower than FMS with small regularization ($\epsilon = 10^{-15}$).
-In contrast, for FMS with larger fixed regularization, the estimation error plateaus once it reaches the same order of magnitude as the regularization parameter, indicating that fixed regularization introduces bias into the estimation.
+In Figure \ref{fig:exp3}, we plot the log-error versus iteration for FMS with the different regularization schemes.
+The left display of Figure~\ref{fig:exp3} uses PCA initialization and shows that it is comparable to FMS with a fixed small regularization of $\epsilon = 10^{-15}$.
+The rate of convergence is slightly slower than that of FMS with small regularization ($\epsilon = 10^{-15}$).
+In contrast, for FMS with larger fixed regularization, the estimation error plateaus once it reaches the same order of magnitude as the regularization parameter.
 The right display of Figure \ref{fig:exp3} demonstrates the performance of the various regularization strategies with the poor initialization of Experiment 2.
 As we can see, FMS-DS with $\gamma = 0.5$ and FMS with fixed $\epsilon = 10^{-3}$ are more effective at escaping the saddle point.
-However, the fixed regularization is not able to adapt and plateaus at the fixed error of $\approx 10^{-3}$ while FMS-DS converges to the global solution.
-FMS-DS with small gamma and FMS with small fixed $\epsilon$ perform comparably.
+However, the fixed regularization is not able to adapt and plateaus at the fixed error of $\approx 10^{-3}$, while FMS-DS converges to the global solution.
+FMS-DS with $\gamma=0.1$ and FMS with small fixed $\epsilon=10^{-15}$ perform comparably.